-- The AAO can meet with the person accused and his/her department chair or supervisor to discuss the behavior.
+- The AAO can meet with the person accused and their department chair or supervisor to discuss the behavior.

 - Mediated discussion may lead to a verbal or written agreement by the parties.

-- A letter describing a meeting in which the person accused is prohibited from certain behaviors can be placed in the file of the person accused, with his/her knowledge.
+- A letter describing a meeting in which the person accused is prohibited from certain behaviors can be placed in the file of the person accused, with their knowledge.

 4. If a satisfactory resolution is reached within 24 calendar days from the filing of the complaint, through voluntary informal resolution, the case shall be closed and written notices will be sent to the Complainant and the Respondent.

-If the informal complaint cannot be resolved between the parties within 24 days, the AAO will notify the complainant of his/her right to file a formal complaint.
+If the informal complaint cannot be resolved between the parties within 24 days, the AAO will notify the complainant of their right to file a formal complaint.